 We must demonstrate that the responsible party (or parties) breached their duty of care to you.
 To show this, we must provide evidence to prove how the responsible party acted negligently.
-One of the ways we can accomplish this is by consulting with another medical professional to gain further insight into your situation and what went wrong.
+One of the ways we can accomplish this is by consulting with another medical professional or other health care providers to gain further insight into your situation and what went wrong.

 We must show how the responsible party’s negligence directly contributed to your injuries.
 How we can accomplish this goal varies on the details of your situation and the injuries you suffered.

 Finally, we will lay out, in dollar amounts, the economic and non-economic damages you incurred as a result of the responsible party (or parties’) negligent medical care.